 As of March 2024, LWV-VA recognizes one ILO: the League of Women Voters of the National Capital Area [LWVNCA], which comprises the District of Columbia League and those Leagues in Maryland and Virginia surrounding the nation's capital.

-As of March 2024, LWV-VA has no Leagues-at-Large.
+As of February 2025, LWV-VA is working to establish a League-at-Large in Roanoke.